joedicastro/python-recipes/README.markdown

  Report by email changes in the packages installed on a arch linux based system and writes an update list of all of them in a file.

+* **rsync_backup.py**:

+ A script to make a backup via Rsync.
+Intended to be used periodically in a cron job to maintain a local backup of a path in an another localization (e.g. another drive) and to take advantage of the rsync's speed and minimal footprint.
+It's ideal for those cases in which a RAID 1, a regular backup app or a DCVS may not be the best option to maintain a mirrored copy.

 * **rsync_fabfile.py**:

  A Fabric file for sync two directories (remote ⇄ local) with rsync.